dentednerd/hotaru/src/posts/my-dev-environment.md

 tags: ["programming"]
 ---

 Most of my life as a developer is wrapped up in [Visual Studio Code](https://code.visualstudio.com/).
 I love it - it's endlessly customisable and extendable, which is great when you have a burning need to impress your own personality upon your immediate environment.
+(Hi.
+I'm Joey.
+If I can customise it, I will.)

 Below I've linked to the VSCode extensions I use on the daily, along with the relevant settings from my `settings.json`.
 [Let me know](https://www.twitter.com/dentednerd) if any of these are useful to you!

 #### Colours

 I'm not a super girly girl, but in certain situations, cute is very much my aesthetic.
-Enter sailorhg's [fairyfloss](https://github.com/sailorhg/fairyfloss) theme.
+Enter [sailorhg](https://twitter.com/sailorhg)'s [fairyfloss](https://github.com/sailorhg/fairyfloss) theme.
 It's very much based on the colour palette seen in that most feminine of classic anime, Sailor Moon, but with a dark enough background to still go easy on those of us who prefer a dark scheme.
 The VSCode port lives [here](https://marketplace.visualstudio.com/items?itemName=nopjmp.fairyfloss).

 ```json
 "workbench.colorTheme": "fairyfloss"